 This event had significant implications for the relationships between the native Irish and the English and Scottish settlers in County Derry; it also spurned on the Irish Society to start building the Derry Walls in earnest; orphans from Christ’s Hospital in London were sent to Derry to be apprentices for that purpose.

-A Royal Audience: Take part in an interactive audience with the architects of the Plantation, King James I and the Lord Deputy Chichester.
-1.30pm 2.30pm 3.30pm – Guildhall Main Hall
+A Royal Audience: An interactive audience with the architects of the Plantation, King James I and the Lord Deputy Chichester in the Guildhall Main Hall.

-Trial of the Plotters: Join Sir Thomas Phillips, Recorder Carey and Rory O’Cahan and you could find yourself as one of the accused or on the jury.
-1.00pm 2.00pm 3.00pm – Guildhall Square
+Trial of the Plotters: Sir Thomas Phillips, Recorder Carey and Rory O’Cahan in Shipquay Place where the public found themselves as one of the accused or on the jury.

-The Plotter’s Treasure Hunt 12.30pm – 5.30pm at participating civic and voluntary museums on and around the Derry Walls.
+The Plotter’s Treasure Hunt .
 Hero or villain, the fate of the Chieftain’s son looks sealed.
 The only way of saving him would be to bribe the jurors.
-Follow the trail of museums in and around the City Walls, talking with costumed characters, looking for clues and answering the questions along the way.
-Each correct answer is worth one piece of gold.
-There are 10 pieces of gold to collect in total; get them all to be in with a chance of winning the prizes!
-Children who have visited the The School for Junior Plotters in the Tower Museum will have been empowered with a secret pass, which when presented to the guides at each location will result in a special clue being revealed.
-The School is being provided by the Derry Print Workshop and Cara Parks.
+Following the trail of museums in and around the City Walls, talking with costumed characters, looking for clues and answering the questions along the way.
+Children who had visited the The School for Junior Plotters in the Tower Museum were empowered with a secret pass, which when presented to the guides at each location resulted in a special clue being revealed.
+The School was being provided by the Derry Print Workshop and Cara Parks.